DanielDanielsson/eslint-config-danieldanielsson/README.md

 // These are all my auto-save configs "editor.formatOnSave": true,
-// turn it off for JS and JSX, we will do this via eslint "[javascript][javascriptreact][typescript][typescriptreact]": {
+// turn it off for JS, JSX, TS and TSX , we will do this via eslint instead.
+"[javascript][javascriptreact][typescript][typescriptreact]": {
   "editor.formatOnSave": false
 },